-Currie, JL & Dobrijevic, AMS 2016, 'Primary Teachers' Perceived Barriers to Delivering Effective Physical Education Lessons', Journal of Sports Pedagogy and Physical Education, vol. 7, no. 2, pp. 1-10.View/Download from: UTS OPUS or Publisher's site
+Currie, JL & Dobrijevic, AMS 2016, 'Primary Teachers' Perceived Barriers to Delivering Effective Physical Education Lessons', Journal of Sports Pedagogy and Physical Education, vol. 7, no. 2, pp. 1-10.View/Download from: Publisher's site

 This study explored primary teachers' perceived barriers to implementation of effective physical education lessons (PE) in the primary school (Kindergarten to Year 2).
 Qualitative data were collected from five practising primary teachers by means of an open-ended questionnaire and interviews.
 Responses were content-analysed with three major